marketgoo/figma-copies/README.md

 1. Create a Google Spreadsheet document with two columns.
 One for the copy id and other for the text.
-2. Publish the document to web, and copy the url of the `.tsv`.
+2. Publish the document to web, and copy the public URL.
-3. Run the plugin in Figma and paste the `.tsv` url.
+3. Run the plugin in Figma and paste the public URL.
 4. All text layers with the same name of any copy id will be updated with the copy text.